Traveling to Italy during Covid-19: What you need to know before you go - KVIA

 What can visitors expect

-The ban on nonessential travel between towns and regions has been suspended as of April 26.
-People can now travel freely between yellow regions.
+The ban on nonessential travel between towns and regions was suspended on April 26.
+People can now travel freely between white and yellow regions.
 If traveling to, or coming from, an orange or red region, essential reasons must be proven.

 Italy’s state of emergency has delegated power to individual regions, so localized lockdowns are always possible.
 But across the country, masks must be worn at all times in public, even outside.
 In red, orange and yellow zones there is an additional 11 p.m. to 5 a.m. curfew in place.